 2. The networks with better carbon sobriety

-According to ARCEP, a FTTH line use 0,5W whereas an ADSL line use 1,8W.
+According to ARCEP, the French communications regulator, a FTTH line uses 0.5W whereas an ADSL line uses 1.8W.

-An optical fibre network use 3.6 times less energy than a copper one.
+An optical fibre network uses 3.6 times less energy than a copper one.

 Promote FTTH deployment and migration of subscribers to this media is a first lever to carbon sobriety.

-A 4G networks user use about 50 kWh/year in France, more than ten times than an optical fibre user.
-Unlike a fixed network, whose consumption increases little with the speed, the mobile consumption is proportional to the quantity of data exchanged.
+A 4G networks user uses about 50 kWh/year, more than ten times than an optical fibre user.
+Unlike a fixed network, whose consumption increases a little with the speed, the mobile consumption is proportional to the quantity of data exchanged.

 According to Ericsson, 5G technology is 20 to 30% less energy intensive than 4G technology at constant use.

-However, there is a risk that user take the advantage of that to overconsume, this is the « rebound effect ».
+However, there is a risk that users take the advantage of that to overconsume, this is the "rebound effect".
 The use remains the determinant factor to act on carbon footprint.

 While the uses and network operations have a direct component on CO2 emissions, the carbon impact of the infrastructure is to spread over its lifetime.
 Despite this, it must also contribute to reduce it.

-The logistic must also be taken into account, for example, assuming half cable volume needed to complete European FTTH deployment is routed by long distance boat transport, this would generate 200 kt CO2 which represent 1 year of emissions of major incumbent network operator.
-Each time there is a local alternative, your choices have an impact on remaining carbon credit.
+The logistic must also be taken into account, for example, assuming half cable volume needed to complete European FTTH deployment is routed by long distance boat transport, this would generate 200 kilotons of CO2 which represents 1 year of emissions of major incumbent network operator Each time there is a local alternative, your choices have an impact on remaining carbon credit.